RlungTa

-RlungTa is the first studio album by Mumbai-based Fusion band Samved.
-The album was released on 12 April 2014 signed under Universal Music Group.
-RlungTa is a blend of Hindustani Classical and electronica textured with the soulful sound of the Sarangi.

-The album is produced by electronic artists/music producers Ritvik Joe and KK, the founding members of the band.
-The Album was well received in the Indian Subcontinent and in Europe.
-The debut album got nominated and won the band Best Folk/Fusion Artist of the Year for 2014 at Radio City Freedom Awards along with The Best Produced Album in the band category at the prestigious IIRA awards in 2015.
+RlungTa is the first studio album by Mumbai-based fusion band Samved.
+The album was released on 12 April 2014 by Universal Music Group.
+RlungTa is a blend of Hindustani Classical and electronica textured with the sound of the Sarangi.
+The album was produced by electronic artists/music producers Ritvik Joe and KK, the band's founders.
+The album was well received in the Indian subcontinent and in Europe.
+It won the band Best Folk/Fusion Artist of the Year for 2014 at Radio City Freedom Awards along with The Best Produced Album in the band category at the IIRA awards in 2015.